 In 2012 he was awarded the highly prestigious “Echo-Classic” prize for the Sony Classical-production of cello concertos with Maximilian Hornung and the Bamberg Symphony Orchestra.

-At the start of the 2015/16 season Sebastian Tewinkel took up the position as General Music Director and Chief Conductor of the Neubrandenburg Philharmonic.
+From 2015-2023 season Sebastian Tewinkel held the position as General Music Director and Chief Conductor of the Neubrandenburg Philharmonic.
+He ist currently Music Director of the Bavarian Chamber Orchestra Bad Brückenau.